Skip to main content

 Everything you need to know about the joint tax return

-When does my declaration become a joint declaration?
-What are the advantages of making a joint declaration?
+When does my tax return become a joint return?
+What are the advantages of filing a joint tax return?

 Written by Lionel ROSU

-Every year you file a personal income tax return (IPP).
-This return may be filed individually or jointly.
-A joint return allows you to optimise taxation when one of the spouses has a significantly higher income than the other.
-If the couple have similar incomes (in the same tax bracket), then filing jointly will not result in any tax gain.
+Each year, you file a personal income tax (PIT) return.
+This return can be either individual or joint.
+A joint return allows you to optimise taxation when one spouse has significantly higher income than the other.
+If the couple has similar incomes (in the same tax bracket), a joint return will not result in any tax saving.

-Theincome year is the year in which you receive income.
-For the rest of this article, we will use 2024 as an example.
+The income year is the year in which you receive income.
+For the rest of this article, we use 2024 as our example.

-Thetax year is the year in which you have to file your tax return.
+The tax year is the year in which you must file your tax return.
 It is the year in which you are taxed.
-In our example, this is the year 2025.
+In our example, this is 2025.

-You should start from your situation on 1 January of the tax year (2025 in our example).
+You must base this on your situation on 1 January of the tax year (2025 in our example).

 Status acquired in 2024 (income year)?